-For five election cycles, voters in this sprawling southern Indiana district that includes the cities of Seymour, North Vernon and Crothersville have endorsed a conservative firebrand known for his push to strongly expand gun rights and legalize medical marijuana, as well as his penchant for social media posts that stir controversy.
+For the past six election cycles, voters in this sprawling southern Indiana district -- which grew to sprawl even further through the 2021 redistricting -- have endorsed a conservative firebrand known for his push to strongly expand gun rights and legalize medical marijuana, as well as his penchant for social media posts that stir controversy.

 During his tenure, Jim Lucas has introduced unsuccessful legislation that would significantly reduce penalties for possession of small amounts of marijuana and expand gun rights to the point of allowing Hoosiers to carry firearms without a permit.
 But it’s been his social media posts that have gained the most attention, with critics decrying them as misogynistic and racist.